8/31/2020

 They listened to my every word after that—and without their knowing it, I veered away from spoon-feeding.

 More than any time in our educational history, most students today want to be told what they need to know.
 Instead of thinking on their own, they click a few buttons on their gadget and there it is!
-The idea has been fleshed out for them in various ways.
+And AI further shortens the process.
+The idea is fleshed out for them in various ways.
 It’s like eating puree that needs no chewing, just swallowing.

 If you are a teacher and you want to make your life easier, spoon-feed.
 Just give them all the information so they do not need to think for themselves.